Licence in Dental Surgery Part 1

 - If holding a qualification awarded by an overseas university or licensing body that is not recognised by the GDC for purposes of full registration in the UK, produce evidence of qualification and a NARIC certificate.
 In addition, it is necessary to provide certificates showing that the studies and courses undertaken were in line with the standards described in the First Five Years: a Framework for Undergraduate Dental Education 3rd edition (interim) (General Dental Council, 2008).
 A NARIC certificate is required unless temporary registration with the GDC is current and can be verified.

-The LDS Part 1 exam is comprised of two papers, each of up to three hours duration.
-The format will be single best answer (SBA) and extended matching (EMQ) questions centred mainly on knowledge and its application to:
+The LDS Part 1 exam is comprised of two 180 minute examination papers, each consisting of 150 single best answer (SBA) questions centred mainly on knowledge and its application to:

 In order to progress to Part 2, both Part 1 papers will need to be passed at one sitting.
 If either paper is failed candidates will be required to re-sit all of Part 1.